poee/lol/content/collections/pages/cosmogony.md

 One (the larger) was that of non-being, structure, and magic, named Sophia.

-<span class="glimmer">To this day, the truth that Sophia is the larger is apparent to the wise, who compare the great number of things which do _not_ exist to the relatively small number of those that do.</span>
+<span className="glimmer">To this day, the truth that Sophia is the larger is apparent to the wise, who compare the great number of things which do _not_ exist to the relatively small number of those that do.</span>

 Eris had been born pregnant and, after twenty-two years (Goddesses have an unusually long gestation period — longer even than elephants), her pregnancy bore her a great many delights: fullness and form, shape and body.
 Joyfully Eris danced with her children, her whirling brilliance reshaping them and combining them in endless motion.